SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 This query consists of 1 phrase.
 The basic structure is *productivity/access etc. + small-scale food producers*

  `small scale`+ `farm*` will cover types of farming in two words e.g. forest farming.
 The part for small-scale farming may seem complex, but adding the specific types of crops with `production` etc. adds around 300 results over the last 5 years.
+Types of farming system were expanded using MeSH (NIH) and Emtree (Embase database, Elsevier) subject vocabularies.
+Specific types of crops and livestock were further expanded using FAO statistical year book (<a id="FAO2013">[FAO, 2013](#f2)</a>).
+For crops, those listed as major crops or "important food crops" are included, while oil crops were excluded (not being food).
+Some specific types are covered by generic terms: e.g. Root crops are covered by `crops`, and terms such as `farm*` will cover types of farming in two words e.g. forest farms, family farms, fish farming.

 `intensification` implies increasing production, but results in some noise when used alone - it can be used in other contexts, and finds many results about the *effects* of agricultural intensification, thus it is combined with other terms which limit it better to works looking at the process itself.